-This Baba Ganoush or eggplant dip is made without tahini so can be enjoyed safely if you have a sesame allergy.
-Smoky aubergine is blended with zesty lemon and garlic to make the perfect dip for a mezze platter or appetiser.
+Smoky aubergine is blended with zesty lemon and garlic to make this deliciously tasty Baba Ganoush Without Tahini.
+The perfect eggplant dip for a mezze platter or appetiser.

-There are lots of variations out there, with some people adding spices like cumin or smoked paprika.
+Baba Ganoush is a popular Middle Eastern dip.
+There are lots of variations out there, with some people adding spices like cumin or smoked paprika or adding a red bell pepper to the recipe.

 Whatever ingredients you wish to add, the main star of the show is the smoky aubergine!

-- Aubergine - or eggplant (both the same thing!)
-Use medium sized aubergines with a firm glossy skin.
+- Aubergine - or eggplant as it is known in the USA.
+Use medium sized aubergines with firm glossy skin.

-- Garlic - I prefer to mince the garlic so you get the garlic taste but not chunks of garlic in the dip, however you may prefer to finely chop.
+- Garlic - I prefer to mince the garlic so you get the garlic taste but not chunks of garlic in the dip.
+If you prefer a milder flavour you can roast the garlic in its skin before adding to the dip.
+(Just remember to remove the skin before adding to the dip!)

 - Salt - I LOVE this Cornish sea salt, but any sea salt will work.
 Avoid table salt as this is highly processed.